 So there are success stories, and many plants have blossomed through my care and attention.
 Take La Jago a richly coloured unique rose planted to replace a rose killed by frost last year.
 It is gorgeous with a strong fruity scent and raspberry pink blooms.
 This was in flower for my return, and apart from needing slightly darker foliage, I love it.

 I agree with rose breeder Alan Meilland when he says that roses are the same everywhere.
 It does seem more satisfying, though, to grow a perfect bloom in the Sahara or the middle of a drought in Australia than in the perfect conditions of France or the UK.
 Daily despite the horrid conditions, I am quite chuffed that I have managed to grow any blooms at all this year.
 Given the current climate, if I were not so vigilant, almost all of my roses would be gone by now.

 Today as an example, although still early it is already scorching, the air is dry, and a thick blanket of smoke lies across the landscape spreading in every direction choking all that resides outside.

-alph Waldo Emerson reminds me again to be patient and hope that we will have more rain next year.
+Ralph Waldo Emerson reminds me again to be patient and hope that we will have more rain next year.
 I’m very grateful I have water as there are many gardens in the regional towns of NSW that will not survive the current conditions given the towns have such severe water restrictions.
 I have lost many plants this year from frost, dry weather, mites and sunburn but I’ve also saved more.
-I’m doing all I can for the survival of the rest of the garden because

 Words and Images by Di Baker All Rights reserved 2019